qktttt/qktttt.github.io/_portfolio/portfolio-5.md

 The model successfully reconstructs canonical textures for most windows.
 However, limitations are observed under extreme viewpoints and complex structures.

 ![Alt text](/images/good_output_1.png)

+From the above figure, we can see that our trained model is able to generate accurate and reasonable texture mapping from the input window image.
+- From the depth map, we can see that shape estimation for window images is correct
+- The normal estimation for the window are correct
+- The albedo map reflects the true material color of the window images.

 ---